CodeYourFuture/syllabus/docs/fundamentals/week-1/session.md

 In small groups, identify a speaker for your group.
 Discuss why you want a job in tech; Name three actions you will take to commit to your journey into your new career.
 Consider following questions:

-- Will you keep up to date with job opportunities by researching roles
+- Will you keep up-to-date with job opportunities by researching roles
 - Will you build side projects to make yourself stand out?
 - Will you commit to CYF?